 Asphalt is one of the indispensable materials in the process of expressway construction.
-Due to various reasons such as the increase in traffic volume and global warming, base asphalt cannot meet the needs of expressway construction [1,2], polymer modification is currently one of the most common methods to improve the performance of asphalt, and polymer modified asphalt has been widely used in road construction [3-6].
-With the increase in the number of cars in the world, waste tires as a new "black pollution", its number is also increasing, the waste tires broken into crumb rubber as a modifier added to the asphalt, not only can reduce the production cost of modified asphalt, but also to achieve waste utilization, green development [7-8].
+Due to various reasons such as the increase in traffic volume and global warming, base asphalt cannot meet the needs of expressway construction [1,2], polymer modification is currently one of the most common methods to improve https://doi.org/10.2298/CICEQ230724008F the performance of asphalt, and polymer-modified asphalt has been widely used in road construction [3-6].
+With the increase in the number of cars in the world, waste tires as a new "black pollution", its number is also increasing, the waste tires broken into crumb rubber as a modifier added to the asphalt, not only reduce the production cost of modified asphalt but also achieve waste utilization, green development [7-8].